arduino/docs-content/content/micropython/01.basics/08.reference/reference.md

 ---
 title: MicroPython Reference
-description: A reference of the MicroPython API
+description: A single document reference of the MicroPython API
 authors: Karl Söderby
 micropython_type: basics
 ---

-***Note that this article is a work in progress and is subject to major changes.***

-This reference acts as a "translation" between what is known as the "Arduino API", which is documented in the [Arduino Language Reference](), and the MicroPython API.
+This reference serves as a "translation" between what is known as the **Arduino API**, which is documented in the [Arduino Language Reference](https://www.arduino.cc/reference/en/), and the **MicroPython API**.

-Please note that implementations may vary from board to board, such as how you configure pins, and how to use PWM.

 The main goal with this reference is to provide an understanding of how to e.g. use common Arduino concepts such as `digitalWrite()` in a MicroPython script.